jsAhonen/link-station-finder/README.md

 ### Formulas and Outputs

 The application utilises two kinds of functions: formulas and outputs.
 Formulas handle the relationships of the data, thus substituting the server.
-The output handle the UI rendering logic, which conditionally log strings to the console.
+The outputs handle the UI rendering logic, which conditionally log strings to the console.

 #### Formulas